AlexisTessier/vibrato-bdd/README.md

 	require('vibrato-bdd')('my-project-test-identifier')

 	.excludeFeature("an-object-feature")
-	//Now, even if it's required in the runTestSuite latter, the feature named "an-object-feature" will be ignored
+	//Now, even if it's required in the buildTestSuite latter, the feature named "an-object-feature" will be ignored
 	```

 * **excludeTag**(***tagListToExclude***)